CMPINF-001-Version-Control/hello-world/README.md

 This Jupyter Python script takes input from the user in the form of their first and last name and then prints their full name and their name in reverse order.

+## Contributing

+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+- Fork this repository to your own GitHub account.
+- Clone the forked repository to your local machine.
+- Create a new branch for your feature or bug fix: `git checkout -b your-feature-or-bug-fix-name`
+- Make changes to the codebase and commit them: `git commit -am 'Add some feature or fix some bug'`.
+- Push your changes to your forked repository: `git push origin your-feature-or-bug-fix-name`.
+- Create a pull request from your forked repository to this repository.
+- Make sure to write a clear and concise description of the changes you've made in the pull request description.

+Thank you for contributing to this project!

 ## Prerequisites

 To run this script, you should have Python 3 and Jupyter installed on your computer.